Commission Pay for Employees: Structuring Agreements and Defending Claims Absent a Contract

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to employment counsel for structuring commission pay agreements that minimize the likelihood of unpaid commission claims.
+This CLE course will provide guidance to employment counsel for structuring commission pay agreements that minimize the likelihood of unpaid commission claims.
 The panel will also discuss plaintiff and defense theories in this often misunderstood area of the law.

 - Drafting commission agreements